AllStarLink/ASL3-Manual/docs/developers/source-code.md

 - The **Allmon3** [repository](https://github.com/AllStarLink/Allmon3) contains the source code for `Allmon3`, the web-based monitoring and management application.
 - From a packaging point of view, this is the source of the `allmon3` package.

+## Asterisk

+- The ASL3 project leverages the source code from the [Asterisk](https://asterisk.org) project.
+When building ASL3, we snapshot one of the most recent LTS releases from the **Asterisk** [repository](https://github.com/asterisk/asterisk).